zeezooz/zxcvbnm/README.md

 - `pl` - Polish
 - `pt_br` - Portuguese (Brazil)

-Locale specific dictionaries contain the most often used words, the most common names, and the most often used words from Wikipedia.
+Locale specific dictionaries usually contain the most often used words, the most common names, and the most often used words from Wikipedia.

 ### Translation